pswaldia/Stock-Portfolio-Tracker/README.md

 # portfolio_management
-This repository is all about searching stock data of different companies , comparing them and live update of data.
+This website is about searching stock prices of different companies , comparing them and live update of data.
+The website aims to simplify the difficult terms related to stock market, let users interact with the visualisation created using Plotly.
+The website is built using Dash , a python framework for building analytical web applications.